johnniechoi/6.4-backbone-exercises/README.md

 # 6.4-backbone-exercises

-In order to see the script run: npm run watch in version control.
+In order to see the script run the following in version control: npm run watch

 ##Technology
 - Backbone